llord1/llord1.github.io/07a-LegalSurvey.md

 Lawyers may choose different working environments.
 Such a choice would influence the type of clientele typically encountered.
 Inquiring into Saint Lucian lawyer work environments can provide additional insight into the language needs within the legal system.

- 5) Please indicate your average annual income.
+*5. Please indicate your average annual income.*

 Below 36,000 XCD